Local Growth Plan: Our Economy

 Business births and deaths

-In 2024, the North East region recorded 6,580 business births and 5,765 business deaths
+In 2024, the North East recorded 6,580 business births and 5,765 business deaths, with birth and death rates of 11.5% and 10.1%, respectively.

-Business numbers in the North East
+registered private sector businesses in the North East

 The North East has a relatively low number of businesses per head compared to other regions of the UK, largely due to the impact of a lower rates of business births.
 While the share of high-growth firms is in line with national averages, access to finance remains a constraint.